Home buying with a $70K salary

 The reality is, two applicants who both earn $70,000 a year might qualify for two very different mortgage amounts based on factors such as:

 - Employment history

 We showed you the numbers above.
-But here’s a little more information on what each factor means and why it’s important to a mortgage lender.
+Here’s a little more information on what each factor means and why it’s important to a mortgage lender.

-If you put down at least 20 percent, you can avoid PMI, which will make your monthly payments more affordable and can increase your buying power.
+If you can put down at least 20% on a conventional loan, you can also avoid PMI, which will make your monthly payments even more affordable.

-When you’re budgeting for a down payment, remember to include closing costs in your calculation, too.
+When you’re budgeting for a down payment, remember to include closing costs in your calculations, too.

-Closing costs are typically between 2 and 5 percent of the loan amount, which can add a few thousand dollars to your out–of–pocket costs.
+Closing costs are typically between 2% and 5% of the loan amount, which can add a few thousand dollars to your upfront, out-of-pocket costs.

 Credit score and interest rate

-Your credit score also plays a role in affordability.
+Your credit score also plays a role in how much house you can afford.
 The higher your credit score, the lower your mortgage rate.